-We use the past simple to talk about past events in chronological order; i.e. for the main events of a story.
+We use the past simple to talk about past events in chronological order; i.e. for the story’s main events.

-- When she opened the door, she pretended that we weren’t there and she went to her room.
+- When she opened the door, she pretended we weren’t there and went to her room.

-- He called me and told me to go, but when I arrived he wasn’t there.
+- He called me and told me to go, but he wasn’t there when I arrived.

 We also use the past simple to talk about past habits or past states.